 When to splurge for Disney’s Premium Private VIP tours for ultimate backstage access

-Younger children’s energy will put a ceiling on the special access you have paid for, and many attractions offer no Fast Passes, so you are still going to wait in line for things, even with a VIP escort and the magic Fast Pass they offer.
+Younger children’s energy will put a ceiling on the special access you have paid for, and some attractions offer no Fast Passes, so you are still going to wait in line for things, even with a VIP escort and the magic Fast Pass they offer.

 I would splurge for the official Disney tour guides during the holiday week where the VIP Fast Pass is worth every penny.